Climate Change

 At the Group, the CEO is the chief executive officer for the entire Group, and the Group Management Committee serves as a deliberative body for the CEO’s decision-making.
 At meetings of the Group Management Committee, discussions are held about policy formulation and initiative reinforcement, while risks and opportunities are constantly monitored with social and environmental issues regarded as important management topics.
 The Company also formulates long-term business plans with the Kikkoman Group Long-Term Environmental Vision as a major pillar for addressing climate change.
 To align issues identified in this vision with the Group’s strategies, the CEO reports on progress towards climate-related targets to the Board of Directors.
 Based on these reports, the Board of Directors determines and supervises the Group’s major policies, including those related to climate change, to be reflected in the Group’s business strategy.

-In addition, the Group has established the Corporate Social Responsibility Committee headed by the Representative Director, Senior Executive Corporate Officer, and Chief Strategy Officer.
+In addition, the Group has established the Sustainability Committee, chaired by the CEO.
 Based on the Group’s business strategy, the Group is advancing Companywide initiatives to solve social issues, including climate change.
-The Corporate Social Responsibility Committee secretariats examine social issues, including climate change, and report to the CEO.
-The Corporate Social Responsibility Committee also reports to committees attended by the CEO (Group Management Committee, etc.) and discusses social issues.
+The members of the Sustainability Committee review social issues, including climate-related issues, and reports them at meetings such as the Board of Directors.

 Strategy